macntech/ghost-marie/README.md

 ## Sponsor

-If you like the theme I would be very happy to reveive your feedback or a coffee to stay awake and continue coding nice things
+If you like the theme I would be very happy to reveive your feedback here in Github or a coffee to stay awake and continue coding nice things

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/I2I12FSW2)